BestTimesToVisit.com Logo

 Careem or Uber

-Ride-hailing apps like Careem and Uber are readily available in Medina and offer a convenient way to travel around the city, especially for shorter distances or reaching areas not easily accessible by public transport.
-They are generally reliable and affordable.
+Ride-hailing apps like Careem and Uber are widely available in Medina and offer a convenient way to travel around the city, especially for reaching locations not easily accessible by public transport.
+They are generally safe and reliable.

 Taxis

-Taxis are readily available throughout Medina, often found waiting at designated taxi stands near major landmarks and hotels.
-They are a good option for point-to-point travel, particularly for longer distances.
+Taxis are readily available throughout Medina, often found at designated taxi ranks near major landmarks and hotels.
+Negotiate the fare beforehand, especially for longer distances, as meters are not always used.

 Public Buses

-Cost:Typically costs around 3-5 SAR per ride, depending on the distance.
+Cost:Typically SAR 3-5 per ride, depending on the distance.

 Walking

-Walking is a great way to explore the central areas of Medina, particularly the old city and areas around the Prophet's Mosque.
-It allows you to immerse yourself in the local atmosphere and discover hidden gems.
+Walking is a great way to explore the central areas of Medina, especially the old city and areas around the Prophet's Mosque.
+It allows you to soak in the atmosphere and discover hidden gems.

 Cost:Free

-Tip:Negotiate the price and itinerary beforehand.
+Tip:Agree on the price and itinerary beforehand.
 Ensure the driver is licensed and the vehicle is well-maintained.
-Tipping is customary.
+It's advisable to book in advance, especially during peak season.

 Similar Destinations